HarrietLy/shopiifyBE/README.md

 # shopiifyBE

-This is the BE code built in Django Framework.
+This is the BE code built in Django Framework for shopiify, an groceries shopping app

 1. User can register and account using email and password
 2. User can log in/log out using email, password